Page Agent

 How do developers install Page Agent?+

-The public sources show two entry points: a one-line demo script for technical evaluation and the `page-agent` npm package for reusable integration.
-Production use should review the docs, model route, permissions, and data handling before embedding it in a real app.
+The public sources show a one-line demo script for technical evaluation and the `page-agent` 1.12.2 npm package for reusable integration.
+Production use should review the docs, model route, permissions, extension or MCP boundaries, and data handling before embedding it in a real app.

 When should I use Page Agent instead of Playwright or browser-use?+